Nanning: Climate

-Nanning has a warm, humid subtropical climate (Köppen Cfa), It borders the subtropical monsoon climate (Köppen Cwa) with an annual mean temperature of 22.3 °C. Summers are hot and humid with July, the hottest month, having a 24-hour average temperature of 28.5 °C. Winters are mild and somewhat damp with January, the coolest month, averaging 13.3 °C. From February to August, rain is most frequent and relative humidity consistently averages above 80 percent; the annual rainfall is 1269 mm.
+Nanning has a warm, humid subtropical climate (Köppen Cfa), It borders the subtropical monsoon climate (Köppen Cwa) with an annual mean temperature of 22.3 °C. Summers are hot and humid with July, the hottest month, having a 24-hour average temperature of 28.5 °C. Winters are mild and dry with January, the coolest month, averaging 13.3 °C. From May to October, rain is most frequent and relative humidity consistently averages above 60 percent; the annual rainfall is 1286 mm.
 The area is also frost-free for all but 3 or 4 days a year and snowfall is virtually unheard of in the city, with only two exceptions since 1900: in December 1975 and in January 2016 snow fell on the city albeit without sticking to the ground.
 Extreme temperatures have ranged from −2.1 to 40.4 °C on 12 January 1955 and May 9, 1958 respectively.
 With monthly percent possible sunshine ranging from 15 percent in March to 51 percent in September, the city receives 1,579 hours of bright sunshine annually.